Jonathan-Nyquist/TransformerProject/README.md

 --gpu -1 `
 --epochs 300
 ```
-If you are experiencing trouble with the command, you may copy and paste the command in the command prompt.
+If you are experiencing trouble with running the command, you may copy and paste the command in the command prompt.

 Notes: SMPModelSKLearn and SMPSKLearn refers to the model was trained with pre-imputed data using the sklearn model.